Alpha Software Blog

 • Iterate quickly

-Stack Overflow polls indicate that most developers currently use AI technologies in their daily work.
+Stack Overflow polls indicate that most developers are now using AI technologies in their daily work.
+The vibe coding trend is here and accelerating.

 Where Vibe Coding Is Useful

-• Rapid Prototyping - Testing concepts quickly before putting money into full development
+• Rapid Prototyping - Testing ideas quickly before committing to full development.

-• Early-Stage Exploration - Figuring out how a procedure might function online
+• Early-Stage Exploration - Understanding how a procedure might work digitally.

-• Apps for Personal Productivity - Automating small, individual tasks
+• Personal Productivity Apps - Automating small, individual tasks.

-In many cases, quickness is more important than long-term dependability.
+In these situations, speed is often more important than long-term dependability of the app.

 Where does vibe coding break in business organizationsWhere Vibe Coding Breaks Down